-- Rooms you aren’t in very often.
+- Rooms you don’t visit very often.

-- Areas with hot and cold spots.
+- Spaces with hot and cold spots.

-- Pricey electric heat from baseboards, wall heaters or radiators.
+- Expensive electric heat from baseboards, wall heaters or radiators.

-- Older homes that don’t have ductwork because of radiator or baseboard heat.
+- Older homes that don’t have ductwork due to radiator or baseboard heat.

-Our Specialists Can Handle All Your Mini-Split Installation Needs
+Our Professionals Can Take on All Your Mini-Split Installation Needs